SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.12.md

 From now on, all GQI components will no longer be allowed to fetch more than 100,000 items in total.
 When this limit has been reached, a message will be displayed at the bottom of the component.

-#### Low-Code Apps: Enhanced performance when updating a low-code app [ID 40944]
+#### Low-Code Apps: Enhanced performance when opening or updating low-code apps [ID 40944]

 <!-- MR 10.3.0 [CU21] / 10.4.0 [CU9] - FR 10.4.12 -->

-Because of a number of enhancements, overall performance has increased when updating a low-code app after a new version of that app has been published.
+Because of a number of enhancements, overall performance has increased when opening or updating low-code apps.

 #### Dashboards app: Enhanced error handling when sharing dashboards [ID 40946]